AllSpark: A Multimodal Spatio-Temporal General Intelligence Model with Ten Modalities via Language as a Reference Framework: Experiment

 We evaluated the performance of AllSpark on the RGB image scene classification task using the NWPU-RESISC45 dataset, with the top-1 accuracy as the evaluation metric.
 AllSpark leverages expert knowledge from Lynx by loading its pretrained weights.
-Therefore, in Table \ref{tab:res_RGB}, we compare AllSpark with the state-of-the-art models known on the NWPU-RESISC45 dataset.
+Therefore, in Table \ref{tab:res_RGB}, we compare AllSpark with the state-of-the-art models.
 The results indicate that AllSpark outperforms most baseline models, with a margin of only 0.84 compared to that of the SOTA (95.69).
 This highlights AllSpark's exceptional perception and interpretation capabilities in the RGB modality.